ChiyodaMomo01/HybridOM/README.md

 # HybridOM

 > **📢 Note:** This work is currently under review.
 The **full codebase, model checkpoints, and sample data** will be made publicly available upon the formal acceptance and publication of the paper.
->
-> **📧 Contact:** If you are interested in our work, we welcome further discussion and potential collaboration.
-Please feel free to reach out to us at srq24@mails.tsinghua.edu.cn.

 This repository contains the official training/inference code used in our paper, focusing on: